RodrigoSierraV/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 14 changes the owner and the group for  files and directories in the working directory script 15 changes owner and group for a symbolic link script 16 changes owner of a file with an specific user
+script 14 changes the owner and the group for  files and directories in the working directory script 15 changes owner and group for a symbolic link script 16 changes owner of a file with an specific user script 17 plays Star wars IV episode in the terminal script 18 creates a man page and passes all checks